Are reference checks worth it? Survey says…

 While a reference check can’t guarantee success, it can help you avoid making the wrong decision…if you can get to the right person and ask the right questions.
 In my many years as a hiring manager, I’ve hired a lot of people.
 All (okay, most) are good people.
 But I must confess.
 I have had my share of mismatches.

-I know there are formulas that calculate the cost of turnover, but, the numbers don’t really reflect my biggest losses: missed opportunities, my time and attention, the impact to others in my organization and even damaged customer relationships.
+I know there are formulas that calculate the cost of turnover, but, the numbers don’t really reflect my biggest losses: missed opportunities, my time and attention, the impact on others in my organization and even damaged customer relationships.

 Now I don’t want you to conclude that I didn’t check the references of the people who didn’t work out.
 I did.
 But I didn’t always do it effectively.
 When I take the long view, it’s worth doing and doing it right.